eecheve/Gaussian-2-Blender/docs/index.rst

    cite

 .. note::
-	Gaussian-2-Blender has already been published at the *Journal of Chemical Education* and is currently undergoing updates and changes to implement changes suggested by users and editors.
-The objective of the current changes is to submit the updated version as a usable app in the *Journal of Cheminformatics*.
+	**Gaussian-2-Blender** *V.2022.6* was published at the *Journal of Chemical Education*.
+The program is currently undergoing updates to implement changes suggested by users.
+The objective of the current changes is to submit the updated version to the *Journal of Cheminformatics*.
+This documentation is for **Gaussian-2-Blender** *V.2025.2*.

 Indices and tables
 ==================